vadimzharov/k8s-cilium-cluster-mesh/README.md

 NAME             TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE   SELECTOR shared-service   ClusterIP   10.97.47.5   <none>        80/TCP    74s   app.kubernetes.io/name=nginx
 ```
-Both services on K8S clusters has the same name, same namespace - means it is available by using hostname `shared-service.shared-service.svc.cluster.local`, and since services annotated with `service.cilium.io/global: "true"` - it balancing traffic across K8S clusters.
+Both services on Kubernetes clusters has the same name, same namespace - means it is available by using hostname `shared-service.shared-service.svc.cluster.local`, and since services annotated with `service.cilium.io/global: "true"` - it balancing traffic across Kubernetes clusters.
 Let's validate this.

-On the FIRST K8S, from pod `static-web` in namespace `cluster-mesh-test` created on the previous step curl this shared service:
+On the FIRST Kubernetes, from pod `static-web` in namespace `cluster-mesh-test` created on the previous step curl this shared service:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n cluster-mesh-test exec static-web -- curl -s -I http://shared-service.shared-service.svc.cluster.local
 HTTP/1.1 200 OK
 Server: nginx/1.14.2
 ```

-Now traffic is balancing across both K8S clusters - since they all have pods serving this service.
+Now traffic is balancing across both Kubernetes clusters - since they all have pods serving this service.
 Let's scale deployment to 0 on the FIRST K8S cluster and try the same command again.

 Scale deployment down and ensure no pods are running:
 ```